PyO3/pyo3/guide/src/class.md

 It is often useful to turn a `#[pyclass]` type `T` into a Python object and access it from Rust code.
 The [`Py<T>`] and [`Bound<'py, T>`] smart pointers are the ways to represent a Python object in PyO3's API.
 More detail can be found about them [in the Python objects](./types.md#pyo3s-smart-pointers) section of the guide.

 Most Python objects do not offer exclusive (`&mut`) access (see the [section on Python's memory model](./python-from-rust.md#pythons-memory-model)).
 However, Rust structs wrapped as Python objects (called `pyclass` types) often *do* need `&mut` access.
-Due to the GIL, PyO3 *can* guarantee exclusive access to them.

-The Rust borrow checker cannot reason about `&mut` references once an object's ownership has been passed to the Python interpreter.
-This means that borrow checking is done at runtime using with a scheme very similar to `std::cell::RefCell<T>`.
+However, the Rust borrow checker cannot reason about `&mut` references once an object's ownership has been passed to the Python interpreter.

+To solve this, PyO3 does borrow checking at runtime using a scheme very similar to `std::cell::RefCell<T>`.
 This is known as [interior mutability](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html).

 Users who are familiar with `RefCell<T>` can use `Py<T>` and `Bound<'py, T>` just like `RefCell<T>`.